 While millennials respond to digital donation appeals, the baby boomer generation overwhelmingly prefers direct mail.

 They can be sent out year-round or to fundraise for specific campaigns.
-Fundraising letters usually detail your organization’s needs and let the donors know how they can help.
+Fundraising letters or solicitation letters usually detail your nonprofit organization’s needs and let the donors know how they can help.
 They give you a chance to tell potential donors your story, show the impact your organization is making, and rally support for your mission.

 Fundraising letters generally fall into two separate categories: individual and corporate appeals.